Drexel in Australia: University of Sydney

 The Sydney Exchange program completely immerses Drexel students into Australian education and culture as they take classes with the local Aussies and international students.

 Most classes take place on the Campertown/Darlington campus, which is only 3km (about 1.5 miles) away from the city centre.
-This campus is the heart of the university, with big stone buildings and a large grass oval in the middle of campus.
+This campus is the heart of the city, with beautiful stone buildings and a large grass oval in the middle of campus.

 - 3.0 minimum GPA